 The Racing Years

-The second PBP was also significant because entry was opened up to foreign racers.
-Among them was Chicago's Charly Miller, a successful long-distance track event specialist.
-Under-funded for PBP, Miller lacked the team support his rivals employed, particularly the all-important pacers.
+The second PBP was also significant because entry was opened up to foreign racers and this made it a legitimate sporting contest.
+Among the 1901 starters was Chicago’s Charly Miller, a successful long-distance track event specialist.
+Under-funded for PBP, Miller lacked most of the team support his rivals employed, particularly the all-important pacers.
 Yet, Miller would doggedly persevere alone through bad luck with numerous punctures and a broken bicycle.
 He arrived back in Paris on a hastily borrowed replacement for a fine fifth-place finish and wide-spread acclaim.
 His fast time of 56 hours, 40 minutes is still a remarkable feat that most modern riders would love to achieve.
 Thus, the 26-year-old Miller was the first American to enter, and complete PBP.
-Moreover, Charly Miller's self-reliance and stubborn determination remain an excellent model for today's randonneurs to emulate.
+Moreover, Charly Miller’s self-reliance and stubborn determination remain an excellent model for today’s randonneurs and randonneuses to emulate.

 Beginning in 1901, the PBP entrants were divided into two groups: the fast coureurs de vitesse and the slower touristes-routiers.
-These hardy amateurs, denied all the team support given to the racers along the route between the contrôles, were the predecessors of today's self-sufficient randonneurs and often numbered over a hundred in each PBP until 1931.
-Another big change came in 1911; no intermediate pacers were allowed, as had been the practice in the first two PBPs.
+These hardy amateurs, denied all the team support given to the racers, were the predecessors of today’s self-sufficient randonneurs.
+They often numbered over a hundred in each PBP until 1931.
+Another big change came in 1911; no intermediate pacers were allowed to help the racers, as had been the practice in the first two PBPs.
 From then on, the racers would have to make do with teammates who rode every inch of the course alongside their leader.

 In 1931 another fundamental change came to PBP.
-While still a very prestigious professional race, the organizers dropped the category for the unglamorous touristes-routiers.
-Luckily for today's randonneurs, the Audax Club Parisien stepped in and organized a 1200-kilometer brevet run alongside the race.
-Entrance was predicated upon having done a 300-kilometer brevet.
-(Tandem "stokers" could get in with just a 200-kilometer brevet to their credit.)
-About 60 randonneurs took the route that year, among them several women-a PBP first.
-A few of these randonneuses were on tandems and two used solo bikes.
-Riding with her husband Jean on a tandem, Madame Germaine Danis clocked in at 88 hours and became the first woman to ever finish PBP.
-Madmoiselle Paulette Vassard came in five hours later to become PBP's first female solo rider.
-(In those days the Audax Club Parisien (ACP) set the maximum time limit at 96 hours; it would switch, perhaps reflecting better roads and bicycles of the post-World War II era, to the current limit of 90 hours in 1966.)
+While still a prestigious professional race, the organizers dropped the category for the unglamorous touristes-routiers.
+Luckily for today’s randonneurs, the Audax Club Parisien (ACP) stepped in and organized a 1,200-kilometer brevet run alongside the race.
+Entrance was predicated upon having done a successful 300-kilometer brevet.
+(Tandem stokers could get in with just a 200-kilometer brevet to their credit.)
+About 60 randonneurs took the route that year, among them several women, a PBP first.
+Several randonneuses were on tandems and two used solo bikes.
+Riding with her husband Jean on a tandem, Madame Germaine Danis clocked in at 88 hours and became the first woman to finish PBP.
+Madmoiselle Paulette Vassard came in five hours later to become PBP’s first female solo rider.
+(In those days the ACP set the maximum time limit at 96 hours; it would switch, reflecting better the roads and bicycles of the post-World War II era, to the current limit of 90 hours in 1966.)

 Changes among touristes-routiers and randonneurs aside, 1931 was an epic PBP race, arguably the best of all.
 Run in wretched weather, it was fought tooth and nail by men of iron.
-After various breakaway attempts, chases, and counter-attacks, the race ended in a desperate sprint among five exhausted racers on the banked boards of the Buffalo Velodrome in Paris!
-The worthy winner was the great Australian racer Hubert Opperman, or "Oppy" as he was popularly known.
-Riding solo and outnumbered by rivals with supporting teammates at PBP, his cycling prowess and never-say-die Aussie toughness thrilled race fans and made him a hero in France.
+After various breakaway attempts, chases, and counter-attacks, the race ended in a desperate sprint among five exhausted racers on the banked boards of the Buffalo Velodrome in Paris.
+The worthy winner was the great Australian endurance racer Hubert Opperman, or “Oppy” as he was popularly known.
+Riding solo and outnumbered by rivals with supporting teammates at PBP, his cycling prowess and never-say-die Aussie toughness thrilled race fans and made him a hero in France and at home.

-Not surprisingly, there wasn't a PBP event held in 1941 due to World War II.
-The sport of cycling was largely put on hold across Europe, with a few exceptions here and there, such as hollow versions of the one-day Tour of Flanders or Paris-Roubaix races.
-(Despite a distinct lack of trained, high-caliber racing cyclists, some ersatz bicycle races were run as morale boosters to remind those nations vanquished by the Nazis that life was getting back to normal in 1942-44.
-It didn't work; "real racing" only resumed in 1946-47 after Germany's defeat.)
-There was some effort given to organizing a PBP race for 1941, but the inevitable night-riding would have violated the strict civilian curfew imposed by the harsh German occupation forces, so the idea was eventually dropped.
-Alas, in the following three years, Brest suffered immensely at the hands of the American air and land forces since the Germans used the city's excellent harbor as their main submarine base.
-By September of 1944 eighty percent of the city lay in total ruin and its citizens faced a long period of reconstruction in the decades to follow.
+Not surprisingly, there wasn’t a PBP event held in 1941 due to World War II.
+The sport of cycling was largely on hold across Europe, with a few exceptions here and there such as hollow versions of the one-day Tour of Flanders or Paris-Roubaix races.
+(Despite a distinct lack of well-trained, high-caliber racing cyclists and proper equipment, some ersatz bicycle races were run as morale boosters to remind those nations vanquished by the Nazis that life was getting back to normal in 1942-44.
+It didn’t work; real cycle racing only resumed in 1946-47 after Germany’s defeat.)
+There was some effort given to organizing a PBP race for 1941, but the inevitable night riding would have violated the strict civilian curfew imposed by the harsh German occupation forces, so the idea was eventually dropped.
+Alas, in the following three years, Brest suffered immensely at the hands of the American air and land forces since the Germans used the city’s excellent harbor as one of their main submarine bases.
+By September of 1944 eighty percent of Brest lay in total ruin and its citizens faced a long period of reconstruction in the two decades to follow.

-A post-war race was promoted in 1948, and the traditional system of using years ending in a "one" was resumed in 1951.
-As it turned out, that was the last time there was a professional race at PBP.
+A post-war PBP race was promoted in 1948, and the traditional system of using years ending in a “1” was resumed in 1951.
+As things turned out, that was the last time there was a professional race at PBP.
 Hard-fought from the start, it was a grand battle despite rain much of the time.
-However, there were also favorable winds for most of the race; the tailwinds from the start in Paris switched 180 degrees just as the peloton reached Brest!
-Frenchman Maurice Diot arrived back in Paris after only 39 hours on the road and narrowly outsprinted compatriot Edouard Muller on the Parc des Princes Velodrome to take the victory-this after gallantly waiting for Muller to get a wheel change following an unlucky puncture on the outskirts of Paris at Trappes!
-Diot's sterling example of sportsmanship was a fine way for the last racing version of PBP to end.
+However, there were also favorable winds for most of the race; the strong tailwinds from the start in Paris died down just as the peloton reached Brest.
+Frenchman Maurice Diot arrived back in Paris after only 39 hours on the road.
+With a pack of chasers hot on their heels, Diot narrowly outsprinted breakaway companion Edouard Muller on the Parc des Princes Velodrome to take the victory—this after gallantly waiting for Muller to get a wheel change following an unlucky puncture on the outskirts of Paris!
+Diot’s sterling example of sportsmanship was a fine way for the last racing version of PBP to end.

 Attempts were made to organize PBP races in 1956 and again in 1961, but both events were cancelled for lack of interest among the racers.
-The long-distance training PBP required was in direct conflict with the very lucrative criterium season that followed on the heels of each Tour de France.
+The long-distance training PBP required was in direct conflict with the very lucrative month-long criterium season that followed each July’s Tour de France.
 Few, if any, riders could afford to dedicate themselves to preparing for the rigors of PBP and then gamble that they would win some prize money; they could earn much more by riding the shorter daily races in cities and villages around France throughout August.
-The guaranteed appearance money offered them was hard to ignore, plus, they got to sleep each night!
-The PBP race promoters reluctantly gave up and turned over their event to the French cycle-touring federation.
+The guaranteed appearance money offered them was hard to ignore, plus they got to sleep each night.
+The PBP race promoters reluctantly gave up and turned over their event to the French cycle-touring federation and gave the event’s Great Book of Finishers to the Audax Club Parisien.
 An era had ended; after 1951 PBP was no longer une course professionelle.

 The Randonneuring Years